agential-ai/agential/README.md

     │   ├── processed                  <- The final, canonical data sets for modeling.
     │   └── raw                        <- The original, immutable data dump.
     │
-    ├── discussion_agents              <- Source code for this project.
+    ├── agential                       <- Source code for this project.
     │   ├── cog
     │   │   ├── agent                  <- Model/agent-related modules.
     │   │   │